New York Daily News to cut newsroom staff in half

 Revenue and print circulation have been sliding at the newspaper for years, even as it provided critical coverage of health issues in public housing and for first responders after the Sept.
 11 attacks.

 Revenue slid 22 percent between 2014 and 2016, and the paper had already been letting people go.
+Tronc declined to say how many journalists lost their jobs Monday.

-"Since the year began, we've worked hard to transform the New York Daily News into a truly digitally-focused enterprise - one that creates meaningful journalism, delivers it more quickly and more frequently, and develops new approaches to engage our readers," tronc said in an email that was sent to the newsroom.
+"Since the year began, we've worked hard to transform the New York Daily News into a truly digitally-focused enterprise - one that creates meaningful journalism, delivers it more quickly and more frequently, and develops new approaches to engage our readers," Tronc said in an email that was sent to the newsroom.
 "We've gained a deeper understanding of our readership.
 We've redefined our structures.
 But we have not gone far enough."

-Editor-in-chief Jim Rich and Managing Editor Kristen Lee were both let go.
+Managing Editor Kristen Lee was also ousted.

-Robert York, editor of tronc-owned The Morning Call in Allentown, Pennsylvania, will take over as editor of the Daily News.
+Robert York, editor of Tronc-owned The Morning Call in Allentown, Pennsylvania, will take over as editor of the Daily News.

 "The reporters at the Daily News are some of the very best in the business.
 I am heartbroken for them today, and for New York," said New York Attorney General Barbara Underwood.
 "We need strong local newspapers to hold those in power to account."

-Tronc Inc., based in Chicago, owns the Chicago Tribune, The Baltimore Sun, the Orlando Sentinel, and other media operations.
+Tronc owns the Chicago Tribune, The Baltimore Sun, the Orlando Sentinel, and other media operations.

+It has clashed with the leadership of other newspapers it has acquired during heavy staff cuts, including the Los Angeles Times.
+The paper last month was returned to local ownership after nearly two decades of control by the company that is now known as Tronc.

+The Times once had more than 1,200 journalists and more than 25 foreign bureaus.
+Now it employs about 400 journalists with bureaus in Sacramento, Washington and a handful of foreign and national outposts.

 ----------